jonathan-d-nguyen/portfolio-devops_resume/README.md

 This repository demonstrates DevOps practices including containerization, testing, infrastructure as code, and CI/CD.
 It deploys a static website to AWS using S3 and CloudFront, serving as my virtual business card/resume at [www.jdnguyen.tech](http://www.jdnguyen.tech).

+Are you looking over projects for the Learn To Cloud internship?
+Please also check out my Python-based project at [https://github.com/jonathan-d-nguyen/payment-notification-aggregator](https://github.com/jonathan-d-nguyen/payment-notification-aggregator)

+Thanks!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 1.1.
 Built With